Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

 You might have enough technical knowledge to build an MVP, but not enough to develop it into a product that is ready to go to market and has the potential to scale.

-In this case, you might want to bring on someone who can bring the necessary technical skills as well as long-term strategic thinking around things like scalability, cost, and security risks to the table.
+In this scenario, you might want to bring on someone who can provide the necessary technical skills, as well as long-term strategic thinking around aspects like scalability, cost, and security risks.

 You will want someone who can plan product architecture, create a tech strategy, design and implement a product roadmap, and hire and manage an efficient software development team.